mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 }
 ```

-And I could still see the performance difference I was seeing with my more complex interpreter.
+With the simplified app, I could still see the performance difference.
 When I ran the bye counter with `zig build run`, it ran in 13 microseconds:

 ```bash
 $ echo '00010203040506070809' | xxd -r -p | zig build run -Doptimize=ReleaseFast